 Of course we offer signal conditioner design services!
 More broadly, we offer measurement instrument and other analog design services.

 As founder and former owner of JH Technology, Harry Trietley did most of the signal conditioner designs (process transmitters and alarms) on their web site.
-Previous measurement instrument and analog design experience includes Wilkerson Instruments, YSI (Yellow Springs Instruments) and the former Taylor Instruments.
+Previous experience in measurement instrument and analog design includes Wilkerson Instruments, YSI (Yellow Springs Instruments) and the former Taylor Instruments.

 So – what are signal conditioners?
-Simply put – devices that converts one type of electronic signal to a different one.
+Simply put – devices that convert one type of electronic signal into something different.

 “Transmitter”?
-Until recently, process transmitters haven’t “transmitted” over the air at all.
-(Some modern types now do.)
+Until recently process transmitters haven’t “transmitted” over the air at all.
+(Some newer products now do.)
 Rather, they “transmit” or send their converted signals – analog or digital – over wires.
 In fact, the original process transmitters were not even electronic.
-Precision designs using bellows, nozzles and baffles, bourdon tubes and the like produced a variable analog pressure signal, typically 3 to 15 PSI (pounds per square inch), proportional to the measured pressure, temperature or other variable.
+Precision pneumatic designs using bellows, nozzles and baffles, bourdon tubes and the like produced an analog pressure output, typically 3 to 15 PSI (pounds per square inch) proportional to the measured pressure, temperature or other variable.
 Signal “transmission” was through tubing.
-They’re still used today: they aren’t affected by electrical noise and can’t possibly touch off an explosion!
+They’re still in use today: they aren’t affected by electrical noise and can’t possibly touch off an explosion!
 No – we can’t design those.

 An industrial signal conditioner or process transmitter takes a measurement input, translates it to an acceptable control signal and sends it on to one or more “receivers”.
-The receivers usually are control instruments or systems.
-You might liken it to an audio systems where the preamplifier takes a signal from a radio tuner, an audio tape, a compact disc or a record pickup (remember them?), amplifies it and sends it on to the power amplifier which drives the speaker.
+The receivers usually are control instruments, systems or displays.
+You might liken it to the preamplifier in an audio system which takes the signal from a tuner, audio tape, compact disc or phonograph pickup (remember them?), amplifies it and sends it on to the power amplifier which drives the speaker.

-Temperature control, for example, might start with the very low millivolt signal from a thermocouple.
-The signal conditioner amplifies the signal and performs other conditioning functions and sends it on to a control device.
+Temperature control, for example, might start with a very low millivolt signal from a thermocouple.
+The signal conditioner amplifies the signal, performs other conditioning functions and sends it on to a control device.
 The control device receives the amplified signal, compares it to the desired setting and tells the heating or cooling source to do more or less, or maybe just turn on or off.
 The system may also display or record the temperature.

 Usually signal conditioners process slowly-changing signals, but some applications require fast or high frequency response.
 To learn more visit our High Speed Signal Conditioners page.